 Why House Hacking?

 For those who are unfamiliar with this term, house-hacking is when you purchase a home — usually a small multi-family property — and live out of one unit while renting out the others.
-For example, let’s say you decide to purchase a $200,000 duplex and your payment to maintain the home each month is $1,700.
+For example, let’s say you decide to purchase a $200,000 triplex and your payment to maintain the home each month is $1,700.
 This may include your mortgage payments, taxes, insurance, utilities, and home repairs spread out over the course of the year.
-If the rental rate for the market is $1,300/month, you could rent out the other two units and not only be left without any out of pocket housing payments, but actually generate a profit from rental income — in this case $900/month
+If the rental rate for the market is $1,300/month, you can live in one unit rent-free and rent out the other two units, while generating a profit from rental income — in this case $900/month

 Do I Want The Responsibility?